Playgirl

-Playgirl is an American magazine that has historically featured pictorials of nude and semi-nude men alongside general interest, lifestyle, celebrity journalism, and original fiction.
+Playgirl is an American magazine that historically featured pictorials of nude and semi-nude men alongside general interest, lifestyle, celebrity journalism, and original fiction.
 For most of its history, the magazine printed monthly and was marketed mainly to women, though it developed a significant gay male readership.

 Since its founding, Playgirl has existed as a monthly and quarterly publication, in print-only, digital-only, and hybrid formats.
 From 1973–2009, the magazine was issued in a monthly print format, before transitioning to a quarterly print publication in 2009.
 Regular print operations were paused from 2016–2020, with only an online presence maintained.
-In November 2020, the magazine relaunched with a 10,000 print run in the U.S. and United Kingdom, before selling out and returning to press for a second printing.
+In November 2020, the magazine relaunched with a 10,000-print run in the United States and United Kingdom, before selling out and returning to press for a second printing.
 After that relaunch, the magazine resumed monthly releases as an online, digital publication.

 History

 Playgirl magazine was founded in 1973 by Los Angeles-based nightclub owner Douglas Lambert, who'd initially explored creating a men's lifestyle magazine featuring nude women to compete with Hugh Hefner's Playboy.
 At the suggestion of his wife, and inspired by the success of Helen Gurley Brown's use of male nudes in Cosmopolitan magazine (including a shoot featuring film star Burt Reynolds), Lambert refashioned his idea as a feminist response to Playboy and Penthouse instead.
 In partnership with William Miles Jr., an area advertising executive, Lambert founded Playgirl in Century City, California, in 1973 with a $20,000 investment.